lspang1999/RedundancyRemovalAttack/README.md

   - min_faults: If you have access to an unlocked oracle, run through Atalanta and report the number of redundant faults in design.
 If unknown, set this option to 0

  Note: The Atalanta log files generated during key guessing will be placed in working directory

+ c880a_rll_19.v is included as a test to run through the attack.
+The corresponding key is also included to check accuracy.
+The attack should identify 7 keys correctly with this example.